Clay Matthews Jr.

 William Clay Matthews Jr. (born March 15, 1956) is an American former professional football linebacker who played 19 seasons in the National Football League (NFL), primarily for the Cleveland Browns.
 He played college football for the USC Trojans and was selected in the first round of the 1978 NFL draft by the Browns.
-Matthews played in 278 games, which initially ranked him at number 17 among most games played (currently at number 25, see List of NFL players by games played).
+Matthews played in 278 games, which is currently the 25th-most of all time for a player.

-Matthews is the father of Clay Matthews III, an All-Pro linebacker and Super Bowl Champion, and Casey Matthews, a former American football linebacker; brother of Hall of Fame offensive lineman Bruce Matthews.
+Matthews is the father of Clay Matthews III, an All-Pro linebacker and Super Bowl champion, and Casey Matthews, a former American football linebacker; and he is the brother of Hall of Fame offensive lineman Bruce Matthews.

 Early life and college

 Matthews was born into a football family.
 His father, Clay Matthews Sr., played for the NFL in the 1950s.
 In 1974, Matthews graduated from New Trier East High School in Winnetka, Illinois.
 He and his younger brother, Bruce, both attended college at the University of Southern California, where both played on the USC Trojans football team.